openanthem-admin/nimbus-sass-module/README.md

 # Build Overview:

-Any branch mathing feature/ will invoke a build plan in Bamboo: http://bamboo.oss.antheminc.com/browse/NIMBUS-NMSAS
+Any branch matching "feature/" will invoke a build plan in Bamboo: http://bamboo.oss.antheminc.com/browse/NIMBUS-NMSAS

-The results of a feature/ build will be an attached artifact.
+The results of a "feature/" build will be an attached artifact.
 This is a packed npm module, and can be installed as such for testing.

 * Merges into develop branch
 All merges into the develop branch will have: